Carrie Crowley: Acting career

 In 2008 she appeared in the TG4 drama The Running Mate and TV3's School Run in 2009.
-She appeared in The Clinic also in 2009.
+Also in 2009, she appeared in The Clinic.
 She has starred in Irish language short films including An Gaeilgeoir Nocht and has appeared in an episode of the Irish language television series An Crisis.
-She is currently working on a new drama series for TG4 called Anseo.
-In 2010 she teamed up with actors, Sorcha Fox, Jamie Carswell, writer/director Dónal O'Kelly and Kíla to work on a play called The Adventures of the Wet Senor.
-From October 2014 to 2018 she appeared as a cast member in Fair City.
-In 2022, she appeared in An Cailín Ciúin, an Irish-language drama film, and was nominated for a Best Supporting Actress IFTA.
+She appeared in the drama series for TG4 called Anseo.
+In 2010, she worked on a play called The Adventures of the Wet Senor with collaborators including Dónal O'Kelly and Kíla.
+From October 2014 to 2018, she was a cast member in Fair City.

+In 2022, she appeared in An Cailín Ciúin, an Irish-language drama film that was nominated for the Academy Award for Best International Feature Film, and was nominated for a Best Supporting Actress IFTA.

+Personal life

+In 2004, she married her long-time partner Ross Kelly, whom she had met in 1996.